 Preventing illegal sub-letting: LANDLORD ACTION LIST

 Prevention is always better than cure.
-Instead of waiting until your official tenant illegally sub-lets and 25 illegal tenants move in, lock, stock, and stinking sleeping bag, put measures in place to protect your property.
+Instead of waiting until your official tenant illegally sub-lets, put measures in place to protect your property.

 - Screen tenants – check what your letting agent does to screen tenants (if applicable).
 If you screen your own prospective tenants, use a thorough screening service to verify the person’s identity, financial situation, and all other relevant details.
 If there are any discrepancies, don’t let your property to this person, no matter how persuasive they are.

 - Don’t be greedy – it’s probably tempting when a tenant offers you six months or a year’s rent in advance, cash.
 Just think of what you could do with that money!
-However, DO look a gift horse in the mouth, as it’s mostly likely extremely dodgy and all set to kick you in the backside.
+However, DO look a gift horse in the mouth, as it’s mostly likely too good to be true.

-- Listen to your gut – landlord intuition is not myth perpetuated in landlord forums.
-The longer you’ve been in this game, the more likely you are to have a gut feeling when something doesn’t feel quite right.
+- Listen to your gut – The longer you’ve been in this game, the more likely you are to have a gut feeling when something doesn’t feel quite right.
 Listen to your sixth sense.
 If a tenant appears respectable, but your spider senses are on full alert, walk away.
 It could save you a lot of pain later.

 - Make sure there is a sub-letting clause in the tenancy contract – standard assured shorthold tenancy agreements usually contain a clause banning sub-letting but check to be sure if you download one from the internet.
 You will need this to evict a tenant for breaching their tenancy agreement.